Research Team //

 Jennifer Huberty, PhD

 Dr. Huberty focuses her research on the use of complementary approaches (i.e., yoga and meditation) to improve myeloproliferative neoplasm patient symptom burden and QoL.
-In conjunction with Dr. Mesa and the Mayo Clinic, she has demonstrated the feasibility and preliminary effects of yoga for myeloproliferative neoplasm patients and is currently investigating the effects of meditation on myeloproliferative neoplasm patient symptom burden and QoL.
+In conjunction with Dr. Mesa and the MPN QoL Study Group collaborators, she has demonstrated the feasibility and preliminary effects of both yoga and meditation for myeloproliferative neoplasm patients.
+Most recently, she has completed an National Institutes of Health (NIH) grant-funded project that developed a cancer-specific version of the Calm meditation app, Calm for Cancer.

 Robyn Scherber, MD, MPH

-Dr. Scherber is a hematology/oncology physician who has been working with Dr. Mesa for almost a decade.
+Dr. Scherber is a hematology/oncology physician who spent much of her early career working with Dr. Mesa.
 She focuses in the quantification of symptom burden as well as low-risk interventions to help alleviate symptom burden.
 She has particular interest in therapies which may alter inflammation related to disease.
 Her current clinical trials include the evaluation of dietary and supplement use.

 Linda Larkey, PhD